5 BMG LABTECH filters 5 BMG LABTECH filters

 Comparing cuvette with microplate measurements

-The path length in cuvettes is normalized to 1 cm but in microplates it changes dependent on volume and plate format.
+The path length in cuvettes is normalized to 1 cm but in microplates it changes depending on volume and plate format.
 Therefore, absorbance acquired in microplates is typically lower than the absorbance of the same solution measured in cuvettes.
 If aqueous solutions are measured the microplate measurement can be normalized to 1 cm by using the water-peak path length correction.
 Determination of the path length further allows to calculate analyte concentrations with Beer-Lambert law.

 Using different volumes

-For measurements in a microplate is recommended to always use the same volume to generate the same path length for all samples.
-However, in samples with a meniscus, the path length may be different despite of using the same volume.
+For measurements in a microplate itis recommended to always use the same volume to generate the same path length for all samples.
+However, in samples with a meniscus, the path length may be different despite using the same volume.
 Again, for aqueous solutions the water-peak path length correction can be used to overcome the problem or to determine the path length for Beer-Lambert calculations.

 Disturbance of the light path